tetzng/pez/docs/install.md

 pez activate fish | source
 ```

-To persist, add it inside an interactive block in `~/.config/fish/config.fish`.
+To persist, add it inside an `if status is-interactive ... end` block in `~/.config/fish/config.fish`.